 Osteosarcoma originates from mesenchymal cells that are primitive transformed.
 This leads to the differentiation of osteoblastic cells and the production of malignant osteoid cells.

 Some genes have been associated with the involvement of osteosarcoma genesis, such as the retinoblastic gene and the TP53 gene.

 The primary cause of osteosarcoma remains to be seen, although it is likely that more than one factor may increase the risk of being affected.
 There is currently research being done that investigates the ability of cancer stem cells to cause tumors.

 Radiotherapy used to treat previous medical conditions may be a cause.
 However, this is a rare circumstance, as most children and young adults are not subjected to radiotherapy.

 It may also have a hereditary factor.
 In particular, families where chromosome 13q14 is deleted and the retinoblastoma gene inactivated face a higher risk of the condition.
 Additionally, Li-Fraumeni syndrome involves a mutation of the germline TP53 and is linked to osteosarcoma development.

-Some other health conditions have been linked to the disease, such as bone dysplasias, Paget’s disease, fibrous dysplasia, enchondromatosis, mulitpe exostosis and Rothmund-Thompson syndrome.
+Some other health conditions have been linked to the disease, such as bone dysplasias, Paget’s disease, fibrous dysplasia, enchondromatosis, multiple exostosis, and Rothmund-Thompson syndrome.

-There has been some speculation as to the role of fluoride in drinking water on the risk of developing osteosarcoma.
-This stemmed from a study in the 1990 that presented a weak association between fluoride and cancer in mice.
-However, this has not been confirmed with sufficient evidence to claim that fluoridation of water may cause the disease.
+There has been some speculation as to fluoride's role in drinking water on the risk of developing osteosarcoma.
+This stemmed from a study in 1990 that presented a weak association between fluoride and cancer in mice.
+However, this has not been confirmed with sufficient evidence to claim that water fluoridation may cause the disease.